mikerodham/vue-dropdowns/readme.md

 # vue-dropdown
-A prettier way to display select boxes.
+A prettier way to display select boxes if you're selecting objects if you're using a v-for on objects.

 # Requirements